sergiusens/snappy-docs/reference/env.md

 * `SNAP_USER_COMMON`: per-user writable area persistent across all revisions of the snap
 * `TMPDIR`: set to `/tmp`

-An easy way to list their values for your snap is to add an `env` command to your snap:
+An easy way to list their values is to add an `env` command to your snap:

     $ mysnap.env
     [...]